cloudgenetics/doc/frontend/aws.md

 # Deploy Frontend to AWS

 > Note: All AWS services must be in the same region to avoid any issues.
 We assume that you have a domain name registered and managed by AWS.
+We'll be deploying the VUE frontend with HTTPS served from a custom domain name.

 ## Upload files to S3
 We will serve the static VUE Frontend files from S3.